slynobody/liquid-plasma_better_blur/README.md

 >
 > kcmshell6 kcm_kwin_effects

+to use: simply
+1. disable old 'blur effect' (settings-window)
-to use: simply enable 'better blur' (settings-window)
+2. enable 'better blur' (settings-window)
+3. use a theme that supports translucency, like [this](https://github.com/vinceliuice/MacTahoe-kde)

 # install (arch)
 soon to come